Financial Aid Basics

 Is it true that the most expensive colleges offer the most financial aid?

 All colleges and universities, regardless of their cost, offer financial aid, and some are even able to meet your full need.
-While the cost of attendance varies from college to college, each financial aid office will typically use the same EFC from your FAFSA as the basis for calculating financial need.
-Keep in mind that different financial aid awarding policies make it difficult to predict which college will be the most affordable for your family.
+While the cost of attendance varies from college to college, keep in mind that different financial aid awarding policies make it difficult to predict which college will be the most affordable for your family.

 If I get an outside scholarship, will a college reduce my financial aid?